DarklightGames/io_scene_psk_psa/README.md

 ## Importing a PSK/PSKX
 1. Navigate to File > Import > Unreal PSK (.psk/.pskx)
-2. Select the PSK file you want to import and click "Import"
+2. Select the PSK file you want to import and click "Import".

 ## Exporting a PSA
 1. Select the armature objects you wish to export.